 Once we arrived, we headed over to registration to pick up all the swag.
 Cool stuff!
 After dropping the goods in the car.
-Payge and I took the Hobson’s Choice of the NASTY park restrooms with no soap, and the 10 second “paloosa” of water from the overly touched push button faucets, versus the DISGUSTINGLY overused and out of stock port-o-potties that smelled like fresh hot hell.
+Payge and I took the Hobson’s Choice of the NASTY park restrooms with no soap, and the 10-second “palooza” of water from the overly touched push button faucets, versus the DISGUSTINGLY overused and out of stock port-o-potties that smelled like fresh hot hell.
 AND using those portable toilets can be super tricky especially from a wheelchair (just sayin)…but I digress.

 Following that experience, we started on the 1/4 mile hike to the start of the run.

-Since the onset of my illness and disability, Payge has be conquering runs like this.
+Since the onset of my illness and disability, Payge has been conquering runs like this.
 She took up running when the illness changed my life and that of my family in 2004, vowing that…she’d do it if I couldn’t, because, if I could, I would.
 All these years later she is still running!

 She’s done other 10Ks (6.2 miles) at various venues throughout Southern California and does 1/2 marathons (13 miles) once per year.
 Despite the fact that she runs regularly, she was admittedly nervous about this one because it is mostly uphill.

 She claims that she might have made a different decision had she known all of the facts, but I beg to differ.
 Any person who spends time, as she does, looking for crazy runs to do, cannot be fearful of the runs chosen.
 This run, however, gave her a run for her money!